Dear listener ...

 So this year we will have two audiences: in-person and online, and there will be communication between the two.

 Podcasts have proliferated recently, including on the BBC, so we've expanded to include them and now we're the UK International Audio Drama & Radio Festival.

 Audio drama seems to be on the up at the moment.
 The coronavirus messed up the recording of radio plays for a while but now producers are getting used to remote working and it's getting difficult to tell whether a play has been by the production team in their own homes or in a studio.

 If you've read this far you're probably vaguely interested in hearing what we do, or not quite bored enough to stop reading, which is a good sign.

-This is the seventh festival.
+This is the eighth festival.
 It's a bringing together of radio (and audio) dramatists and producers from around the world.

 Other countries don't make radio dramas like those we get in the UK; worldwide there's a vast range: audio collage, fantastic and surreal soundscapes, ancient epics, myths, legends, poetic tableaux, history.
 Radio dramas often tell stories, but they also give insights into how people in a country see the world, and each other, at the time they are written.

-There are English and American-style entries too but they do not dominate; this is a truly international festival.
-Last year we had 48 dramas in 15 different languages, including plays from Rumania, Russia, Lithuania, Spain, the Czech Republic, Denmark, Germany, France, the Islamic Republic of Iran and Iceland.
+There are English and American-style entries too but they do not dominate; this is a truly International festival.
+We had 71 submissions this year, including works from the Czech Republic, Belgium, Iran, France, Poland, Sweden, Rumania, Spain, Germany, Switzerland, Italy, Croatia, Georgia, the UK, and elsewhere.